 Areas of Expertise

-Teaching Responsibilities: General Biology 3, Anatomy and Physiology 2
+Teaching Responsibilities: Physiology, Anatomy and Physiology 2, General Biology 3,

-Research Interests: Effects of reproduction and diet on lifespan in insects
+Research Interests: Effects of diet on lifespan in insects

 B.A.
 Luther College (1991)